-MLB preview 2017: Writers examine the burning questions in the NL Central
+MLB preview: Writers examine the burning questions in the NL Central

 The Chicago Cubs are going to repeat as NL Central champs this year.